 Туре Acronym Description Transmission System Operator TSO The Operator operates one or several transmission systems.
 LNG System Operator LSO The Operator operates one or several LNG Terminals.
 Storage System Operator SSO The Operator operates one or several Underground storages.
-Production System Operator PSO The Operator operates one or several production facilities.
+Hydrogen facility Operator H2O The Operator operates one or several dedicated H2 facilities (Production, Terminal, Injection, Transport, etc.).
+Biomethane Facility Operator BFO The Operator operates one or several biomethane production facilities.
+Transport - Refuelling Operator TRO The Operator operates one or several refuelling stations.
 Distribution System Operator DSO The Operator operates one or several distribution systems.
+Other operator ОТО The operator is responsible for facilities/systems not named above.

-An operator can only have one type.
+An operator can only have one type:

-18. OPERATOR POINT
+19. OPERATOR POINT